Kogan Page

 Kogan Page is an independent publishing company founded in 1967 and headquartered in London, with branches in New York and New Delhi.
 Kogan Page specialises in business books and digital content, with over 1,000 titles published in key subject areas.
 The company's Managing Director is Helen Kogan and the publishing house is home to a number of authors.
 In 2007, Kogan Page's founder, Philip Kogan, was recognised with an IPG Lifetime Achievement Award.
 Kogan died from pneumonia on 24 December 2022, at the age of 92.

 Publishing areas and partners

 The company operates internationally and publishes in eight key areas: accounting, finance and banking; business and management; digital and technology; human resources, learning and development; marketing and communications; risk and compliance; skills, careers and employability; logistics, supply chains and operations.
-Kogan Page's publishing partners include the Chartered Institute of Personnel and Development, the Chartered Institute of Public Relations, the Institute of Practitioners in Advertising, the Chartered Institute of Logistics and Transport, The Daily Telegraph, Accenture and the Trade Union Congress.
+Kogan Page's publishing partners include the Chartered Institute of Personnel and Development, the Society for Human Resource Management (SHRM), the Chartered Institute of Public Relations, the Institute of Practitioners in Advertising, the Chartered Institute of Logistics and Transport, The Daily Telegraph, Accenture and the Trade Union Congress.

-List of authors

-Kogan Page has published a number of award-winning books.
-Published authors include: